TanishaKothari/Quizzical/README.md

 # Quizzical 🎯

-A fun and interactive quiz application built with React that tests your knowledge on computer science topics.
-Challenge yourself with 5 medium-difficulty questions and see how well you score!
+A fun and interactive quiz application built with React that tests your knowledge across various topics.
+Customize your quiz experience to challenge yourself and see how well you score!

 🔗 **[Live Demo](https://quizzical-gold-three.vercel.app/)**